towed-imagery-field-manual/towed-imagery-field-manual.github.io/pages/05-field-procedures.md

 41. If safe to do so, ensure the crew grab hold of the tow body as soon as the tow body leaves the water, so it can be guided safely away forward of the transom and lowered to the deck.
 Alternatively from small vessels, boat hooks with loaded snap-buckles on tether-lines can be attached just below the surface before the tow body leaves the water.
 Ends of tether-lines can be pre-fed through A-Frame cleats to control the ‘swing’ of the tow-fish as it rises out of the water and is brought up on deck.
 42. Once clear of the water, stop all recordings, and turn all cameras, sensors and power off.
 43. Rinse the towed platform frame and all camera(s)/sensors with fresh water.
-44. If attached, remove USBL beacon and recharge.
+44. If attached, remove the USBL beacon and recharge.
 45. Check and rename video footage, still camera photos and log files and complete Metadata Information sheet.
-Archive all data files (imagery, sensor data, metadata) on a drive that is backed-up regularly (see Section 7.5.6 On-board data processing and storage)
+Archive all data files (imagery, sensor data, metadata) on a drive that is backed-up regularly (see Section 7.5.6 On-board data processing and storage).

 ## Seabed hook-up procedures